dotnet/csharplang/meetings/working-groups/collection-literals/Supporting-Interface-TargetTypes.md

 ## Notes for supporting interfaces.

 1. Interfaces are important.
-Outside of the large set of api the BCL has that deal with contiguous data (and thus take arrays or spans), collections are the next most important set.
-Interfaces are used ~90% of the time.
-And when used, 90% of those are IEnumerable<T> itself.
-(These numbers are real)  If we include linq-extensions this number shoots even higher up.
+For apis that take collections, outside of the large set of api the BCL has that deal with contiguous data (and thus take arrays or spans), the `System.Collections.XXX` collection types are the next most commonly used set.
+Of the types in that namespace, the interface collections `IEnumerable<T>/ICollection<T>/IReadOnlyCollection<T>/IList<T>/IReadOnlyList<T>` are used ~90% of the time.
+And when used, 90% of those are `IEnumerable<T>` itself.
+If we include linq-extensions this number shoots even higher up.
 But we've cut those out as *currently* you cannot call extensions on collection-exprs.

 2. There is a coherent, and explainable difference between "natural types" and interfaces.
 While both relate to the idea of "a type must be picked for you", the needs and choices differ between the two.